Ense petit placidam sub libertate quietem

-It was written c.
-1660 by English soldier-statesman Algernon Sidney, who was an opponent of Charles II and who was later executed for treason.
+The poem out of which the verse is taken was written c.
+1660 by the English soldier-statesman Algernon Sidney, who was an opponent of Charles II and who was later executed for treason.
 The motto was first adopted in 1775 by the Massachusetts General Court (the official name of the state legislature) and applied to the temporary seal of Massachusetts.
 On December 13, 1780, the legislature approved its application to the current Great Seal of Massachusetts.